-Marsh Baldon Church of England Primary School is proud to provide a personalised curriculum with the needs of our pupils at the centre of all that we do.
+Marsh Baldon CE Primary School is proud to provide a personalised curriculum with the needs of our pupils at the centre of all that we do.
 We always aim to provide a broad and balanced curriculum that is tailored to the needs of our pupils.

 We work with our school and local community to provide opportunities for all our pupils to learn and to achieve including to promote our pupils’ spiritual, moral, social and cultural development.
 We aim to prepare all our pupils for the opportunities, responsibilities and experiences they will faced with as they move to the next phase of their education and beyond.